NetSparkleUpdater/NetSparkle/README.md

 * Samples have been updated and improved
   * Sample apps for [Avalonia](https://github.com/AvaloniaUI/Avalonia), WinForms, and WPF UIs
   * Sample app to demonstrate how to handle events yourself with your own, custom UI
 * By default, the app cast signature file now has a `.signature` extension.
 The app cast downloader will look for a file with the old `.dsa` signature if data is not available or found in a `appcast.xml.signature` on your server.
+You can change the extension using the `signature-file-extension` option in the app cast generator and via the `XMLAppCast.SignatureFileExtension` property.
 * `sparkle:dsaSignature` is now `sparkle:signature` instead.
 If no `sparkle:signature` is found, `sparkle:dsaSignature` will be used (if available).
 If `sparkle:dsaSignature` is not found, `sparkle:edSignature` will be used (if available).
 This is to give us as much compatibility with old versions of `NetSparkle` as well as the macOS `Sparkle` library.
 * An entirely new app cast generator tool is now available for use.
 * By default, the app cast generator tool now uses Ed25519 signatures.
 If you don't want to use files on disk to store your keys, set the `SPARKLE_PRIVATE_KEY` and `SPARKLE_PUBLIC_KEY` environment variables before running the app cast generator tool.
 You can also store these signatures in a custom location with the `--key-path` flag.